elucian/bee/syntax/keywords.md

 | is          | introspection operator (is of type)
 | to          | used in conjunction with append
 | in          | used in conjunction with update
-| from        | used in conjunction with delete

 ### Directives